edgelesssys/constellation/docs/docs/architecture/orchestration.md

 ### Creation process details

-1. The CLI `create` command creates the confidential VM (CVM) resources in your cloud environment and configures the network
+1. The CLI `apply` command first creates the confidential VM (CVM) resources in your cloud environment and configures the network
 2. Each CVM boots the Constellation node image and measures every component in the boot chain
 3. The first microservice launched in each node is the [*Bootstrapper*](microservices.md#bootstrapper)
 4. The *Bootstrapper* waits until it either receives an initialization request or discovers an initialized cluster
-5. The CLI `apply` command connects to the *Bootstrapper* of a selected node, sends the configuration, and initiates the initialization of the cluster
+5. The CLI then connects to the *Bootstrapper* of a selected node, sends the configuration, and initiates the initialization of the cluster
 6. The *Bootstrapper* of **that** node [initializes the Kubernetes cluster](microservices.md#bootstrapper) and deploys the other Constellation [microservices](microservices.md) including the [*JoinService*](microservices.md#joinservice)
 7. Subsequently, the *Bootstrappers* of the other nodes discover the initialized cluster and send join requests to the *JoinService*
 8. As part of the join request each node includes an attestation statement of its boot measurements as authentication